It’s Time To Learn The Right Way To Drink (And Buy) Tequila

 Advertisement

 To appreciate tequila, a customer should consider not only a bottle’s ingredients, but how it’s made and who is producing it.
-“It can sometimes feel very abstract when you're paying $5 more or $5 less,” Nakawasa says about the higher prices that quality agave spirits command.
+“It can sometimes feel very abstract when you're paying $5 more or $5 less,” Nakazawa says about the higher prices that quality agave spirits command.
 “But it, in fact, does impact people's lives in real ways.
 It's important to remember that a couple dollars will actually sustain others’ lives.
 It's important to be connected to that in an everyday way.”

 Because it’s the jimadores during harvest, the distillers, the generations of families on this soil, and the beautiful tequilana blue weber agaves that can take up to a decade to fully mature, that are the true stars of the spirit.
 It’s on consumers to re-learn to drink tequila and see through disingenuous marketing to honor the true craft that is tequila.